President Donald Trump wished the secretive North Korean leader well Tuesday, amid international speculation over Kim Jong Un's health.

 The lawmakers questioned the government’s statement that Kim was touring provincial areas, but government officials repeated their position, Kim Dong Hyun, an aide to South Korea's independent lawmaker Yoon Sang Hyun, told NBC News.

-North Koea is one of the most secretive nations on earth and events inside the country are often difficult or impossible to verify.
+North Korea is one of the most secretive nations on earth and events inside the country are often difficult or impossible to verify.
 But South Korea and its intelligence agencies often have solid information about what goes on inside its authoritarian neighbor.

 In China, which is North Korea's biggest ally, although uneasily, the foreign ministry said it is aware of the reports but did not know their source, according to spokesman Geng Shuang.